Leduc, Alberta: History

-Leduc was established in 1891, when Robert Telford, a settler, who had bought land, in 1889, near a lake which would later bear his name.
+Leduc was established in 1891 by Robert Telford, a settler who had bought land near a lake which would later bear his name.
 It was on that piece of land where the new settlement would take root.
 Telford established a stopping place for the stagecoach line that in 1889 connected Calgary to Edmonton.
 It became known as Telford's Place.
 Telford previously served as an officer for the North-West Mounted Police, and later became Leduc's first postmaster, first general merchantman, and first justice of the peace.
-He was also elected to serve as Leduc's first Member of the Alberta legislature (MLA)in 1905.
+He was also elected to serve as Leduc's first Member of the Alberta Legislature (MLA) in 1905.

 The establishment of the Calgary and Edmonton Railway, later acquired by the Canadian Pacific Railway, opened the region to settlement.
 The first train stopped at Leduc in July 1891.

 Originally there were two versions to describe how Leduc got its name.
 In fact both accounts are true.
 In April 1886 when a settler (McKinley) setting up a telegraph office needed a name for the new station and decided that it would be named after the first person who came through the door of the telegraph office.
 That person was Father Hippolyte Leduc, a priest who had served the area since 1867.
 Five years later, in 1891, the Minister of the Interior and Superintendent of Indian Affairs, who had been Lieutenant-Governor of the North-West Territories, Edgar Dewdney (1835–1916), was given a list of names, that had been provided to the railroad by Father Lacombe, decided that Telford Place should be renamed at the time the railway terminal was being established.
 Father Leduc's name was on the list and since the telegraph station was already called Leduc Dewdney saw no reason why not to use Leduc's name for the new railroad station and the hamlet that was growing alongside.

 Leduc was incorporated as a village in 1899, and became a town in 1906.
 It became a city in 1983; by that time its population had reached 12,000.

 The town continued to grow quietly over the decades and Alberta's historical oil strike on February 13, 1947, occurred near the town at the Leduc No. 1 oil well.

+In summer 2023, the city settled a class action lawsuit filed against it by 155 former female employees for $9,527,500 for alleged workplace sexual and physical assaults, harassment, and bullying since 2002.
+In January 2024, mayor Bob Young made a public apology as part of the settlement agreement.
+After losing a fight to keep details on the number of women and payment amount secret, those figures were revealed to the public in May 2025.